SudevOP1/Quickyearning_Backend_Django/README.md

 Example: `http://127.0.0.1:8000/api/get_news/RELIANCE.NS`<br>

 - Analysis Information<br>
 This API will give you analysis data such as earnings estimates, earning history, revenue estimates, eps trend, eps revisions, growth estimates and many more.
-You will be getting all this data at the same api endpoint which has the following syntax:
+You will be getting all this data at the same api endpoint which has the following syntax -

 Link: `link/api/get_analysis_data/<ticker_symbol>`<br>
 Example: `http://127.0.0.1:8000/api/get_analysis_data/RELIANCE.NS`<br>